eslint/eslint/docs/user-guide/configuring/configuration-files.md

 * an array of strings where each additional configuration extends the preceding configurations

 ESLint extends configurations recursively, so a base configuration can also have an `extends` property.
 Relative paths and shareable config names in an `extends` property are resolved from the location of the config file where they appear.

+The `eslint-config-` prefix can be omitted from the configuration name.
+For example, `airbnb` resolves as `eslint-config-airbnb`.

 The `rules` property can do any of the following to extend (or override) the set of rules: